Human Trafficking - Full Report

 Girls are typically trafficked “for sexual exploitation and to a lesser extent for forced labour and other forms of exploitation such as forced marriage”.
 Boys are primarily trafficked “for forced labour and for other forms of exploitation, typically forced criminality”.
 (UNODC Global Report on Trafficking in Persons Report 2024)

-Since 2019, there has been an increase of approximately 31 per cent in recorded child victims.
+Since 2019, there has been an increase of approximately 31 per cent in detected child victims.

 Perpetrators